chrisweb/web-audio-api-player/README.md

 ## documentation

-This player has two modes, PLAYER_MODE_AUDIO which uses the audio element to load sounds via the audio element and PLAYER_MODE_FETCH to load sounds via the web audio API.
+This player has two modes, PLAYER_MODE_AUDIO which uses the audio element to load sounds via the audio element and PLAYER_MODE_AJAX to load sounds via the web audio API.
 Here are some of the differences between the two:

-### the web audio API (PLAYER_MODE_FETCH)
+### the web audio API (PLAYER_MODE_AJAX)

 * No support for streaming
 * Files get loaded using fetch, the loading progress is in percent and it is a single value between 0 and 100 percent loaded